 |Tutor - Volunteer tutors provide hope and educational assistance to a homeless child through weekly one-on-one tutoring.
 Or you may be a part of group tutoring interacting with several other tutors and students.To find out more, click here.|

 |Family Tutoring - Young people (ages 12 – 15) may tutor with an adult family member or guardian.
 To find out more, click here.|

 |High School Tutor – If you are 16 to 18 years of age, and working towards high school graduation, with a grade point average of 3.0 or higher you can become a tutor.
 To find out more click here.|

 |Tutor Coordinator – Help School on Wheels serve more homeless children and practice your leadership skills.
 Become a Tutor Coordinator and lead a group of tutors!
 For more information click here.|

 |Other Volunteer Opportunities – Interested in volunteering for a day, internships or administrative work?
 For more information on non-tutor volunteering, click here.|

 Here are the easy steps to become a School on Wheels Volunteer:

-Children benefit most when they work with experienced volunteers.
-The longer you remain with our program, the more experience and training you gain to help enhance your tutoring sessions.
-We therefore ask that you make every effort to commit to volunteering for at least one year.
-We do understand however, that circumstances change and this isn’t always possible.
-If there are any circumstances that would prevent you from doing so, please contact School on Wheels if you have questions about the length of time that you can commit to volunteering.
+We ask for a one year commitment from our tutors.
+The longer you remain with our program, the more experience and training you gain to help your student.
+We do understand however, that this isn’t always possible.
+Please contact School on Wheels if you have questions about the length of time that you can commit to volunteering.